 Most toothbrushes were never designed for pregnancy.
 This one was.

-20,000+ ultra-soft nano bristles that are gentle enough for hormonally sensitized gums but effective enough to disrupt plaque at the gumline.
-A compact head designed for comfort during morning sickness.
-Thoughtfully shaped to reach the areas that pregnant women tend to avoid.
-Because the goal isn't just to brush.
-It's to actually want to brush, even on the hardest days.
+20,000+ ultra-soft nano bristles gentle enough for hormonally sensitized gums, effective enough to disrupt plaque at the gumline.
+Compact head designed for comfort during morning sickness.

-Pregnancy-aware design Comfort-first routine 20,000+ Nano Bristles Compact Head
+Pregnancy-aware design Comfort-first 20,000+ Nano Bristles Compact Head

 ★★★★★

 "I'm 32 weeks and this is the first brush that doesn't make me dread brushing.
-It's so much gentler on my gums and I actually look forward to my nighttime routine now.
+It's so much gentler on my gums.
 Wish I'd found it in my first trimester."

 Jessica M. · 3rd trimester · Verified Purchase